-Operations and Segmentation - We are a Class I railroad operating in the U.S. Our network includes 32,340 route miles, linking Pacific Coast and Gulf Coast ports with the Midwest and Eastern U.S. gateways and providing several corridors to key Mexican gateways.
-We own 26,094 miles and operate on the remainder pursuant to trackage rights or leases.
+Operations and Segmentation - We are a Class I railroad operating in the U.S. Our network includes 32,313 route miles, connecting Pacific Coast and Gulf Coast ports with the Midwest and Eastern U.S. gateways and providing several corridors to key Mexican and Canadian gateways.
+We own 26,069 miles and operate on the remainder pursuant to trackage rights or leases.
 We serve the western two-thirds of the country and maintain coordinated schedules with other rail carriers for the handling of freight to and from the Atlantic Coast, the Pacific Coast, the Southeast, the Southwest, Canada, and Mexico.
 Export and import traffic is moved through Gulf Coast and Pacific Coast ports and across the Mexican and Canadian borders.